-Carbamazepine is a prescription medication approved by the Food and Drug Administration (FDA) in 1968 for the treatment of seizures.
-In people with epilepsy, Carbamazepine is used to prevent most types of seizures except absence seizures.
-Carbamazepine is not usually prescribed for primary generalized epilepsy.
+Carbamazepine is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control partial-onset seizures with complex symptomatology, generalized tonic-clonic seizures, and other generalized seizures.
+In people with epilepsy, carbamazepine is used to prevent most types of seizures except absence seizures.
 Carbamazepine is sold under the brand names Tegretol and Carbatrol.

-Carbamazepine is a member of the dibenzazepine class of anticonvulsants.
-An anticonvulsant is a drug that prevents seizures.
-It is believed that Carbamazepine works in cases of epilepsy by inhibiting nerve signals.
+Carbamazepine is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed that carbamazepine works in cases of epilepsy by inhibiting nerve signals in the brain.

 Do not stop taking Carbamazepine suddenly.
-If you decide to stop taking Carbamazepine, consult your physician for a plan to taper off gradually.
+If you decide to stop taking carbamazepine, consult your physician for a plan to reduce your dosage gradually.

-Common side effects of Carbamazepine include sleepiness, dizziness, nausea, feeling unsteady on your feet, headache, and blurry vision.
-Some of these side effects may fade as your body acclimates to Carbamazepine.
+The FDA-approved label for carbamazepine lists common side effects including dizziness, drowsiness, unsteadiness, nausea, and vomiting.
+Some of these side effects may fade as your body acclimates to carbamazepine.